 WTABC has participated in the process because we recognize the need for marine planning on BC’s coast and understand the value of marine plans to provide direction for marine uses.
-Tourism is a viable and sustainable industry, and we are well positioned for growth on BC’s coast.
+Tourism is a viable and sustainable industry, and we are well-positioned for growth on BC’s coast.
 However, the success of tourism will depend on healthy marine resources and ecosystems.
-While we have some issues with the some of the zoning in the spatial plans, we believe that the plans provide the tools and information for good management and will support the maintenance and growth of commercial tourism.
-Lastly, we believe that zoning issues can be resolved during implementation of the plans.
+While we have some issues with some of the zonings in the spatial plans, we believe that the plans provide the tools and information for good management and will support the maintenance and growth of commercial tourism.
+Lastly, we believe that zoning issues can be resolved during the implementation of the plans.

 The concern over wild salmon was heightened greatly with the discovery that the number of sockeye returning from the ocean to the Fraser River in 2009 was one of the lowest in the past 50 years and followed two years of dangerously low returns.
 Many salmon runs besides Fraser sockeye are also endangered, while others have disappeared altogether.

 Wild salmon have been heavily fished over the years, much of their spawning habitat in rivers and lakes has and is being destroyed, their survival is threatened by warming oceans and rivers due to climate change, and they are being impacted by disease and pathogens from open-net salmon farms.
 Even though we may not be able to link an exact cause to every salmon population decline (though there is considerable research suggesting causal links), we do know some of the major threats, and some of these threats, like open-net salmon farms, we can manage to minimize their impact.